nytimes/Register/README.md

 ### Overview

-Register is a library and companion app that allows seamless mocking of responses from Google Play's In-app Billing.
+Register is a companion app and library that allows seamless mocking of responses from Google Play Store Billing.
-Register works by implementing the same interface as Google's In-app Billing library [InApp Billing Service](https://github.com/googlesamples/android-play-billing/blob/master/TrivialDrive/app/src/main/aidl/com/android/vending/billing/IInAppBillingService.aidl).
+Register works by implementing the same interface as the Google Play Store Billing library [Google Play Billing](https://developer.android.com/google/play/billing/billing_overview).

-From a client's perspective, there is no difference in how you work with Google's In-app Billing or Register's implementation.
+From a client's perspective, there is no difference in how you work with Google Play Billing or Register's implementation.

 If you've used [Amazon's IAP Tester Utility](https://developer.amazon.com/public/apis/earn/in-app-purchasing/docs-v2/testing-iap), you'll find Register's workflow to be very familiar.